roblatour/PBSMS/README.md

    ```
    pbsms +15551234567 "Yeah, I won the Loto!"
    ```
-8. (Optionally) use the program in a batch / script file to access its return code.
+8. (Optionally) Use the program in a batch / script file to access its return code.
     Here is an example batch file (.bat):
     ```batch
     @echo off